kssilveira/idle-game-engine/README.md

 More features from kittens game:

-- move trade before single use actions
+- use more capacity producers
-- rename types
-  - Village to Job and Management
-  - Workshop to Upgrade

 - Bonfire Hut
   - catpower cap 75